 There is no charge to visit Venta Icenorum.
 The augmented reality app can be downloaded for free and it is also free to park.

-If you are on a budget be sure to check out our list of the best free things to do in Norwich.
+If you are on a budget be sure to check out our lists of the best free things to do in Norwich and the best free things to do in Norfolk.

 You can visit Venta Icenorum anytime during daylight hours.